Find your aloha in Hawai'i. These are the best things to see on do on each major Hawaiian island.

 Beaches in Bali

-While Kuta may be Bali’s most famous beach, for one of the most family friendly ones, head to Mengiat Beach, Nusa Dua.
+While Kuta may be Bali’s most famous beach, the best one for families is Mengiat Beach, Nusa Dua.
 With calm waters and its proximity to a range of restaurants and attractions, Mengiat Beach offers an effortless day out for the whole clan.
-Alternatively, a day pass at the Karma Kandara Villa is also fun, with private beach access and a cool cable car ride to the shore.
+Alternatively, a day pass at the Karma Kandara Villa is also fun, with private beach access and a cable car ride to the shore.

 If you’d like a serene bay and an opportunity for your kids to connect with Balinese children, head to Jimbaran Beach.
 Alongside its gorgeous wide yellow-sand beach with delicious seafood restaurants, Jimbaran is also west-facing, affording idyllic sunsets.
 As dusk falls, local village families head to the beach to play soccer, with curious visitors often invited to join.